FAQs

 How do I prepare?

 Complete your FAA MedXpress Form online and bring the printed application with you or email it to our office in advance of your appointment.
 Collect any and all necessary medical records from your treating physicians.
 Ensure you have any Special Issuance or Statement of Demonstrated Ability (SODA) paperwork with you.
+Consider seeing an optometrist to ensure you have an updated prescription for glasses or contacts if needed.
+Bring your glasses/contacts with you to the office.

 What Records do I need to Bring?